 Guitar Competition & Festival

 The Wilson Center Guitar Competition & Festival is an annual, multi-genre competition which features four different categories—Rock/Blues, Fingerstyle, Jazz, and Classical.
-The second annual competition and festival took take place August 14-16, 2014 at the Sharon Lynne Wilson Center for the Arts.
-Contestants competed for $22,000 in prize money.
+Four competitions, one festival.
+Contestants compete for $22,000 in prize money!

 A Winter Workshop with Troy Stetina

 presented by the